albrzmr/ezviz_hp7/README.md

 ## ⚙️ Configuration

 1. In Home Assistant, go to **Settings → Devices & Services → Add Integration**.
-2. Search for **EZVIZ HP7**.
+2. Search for **EZVIZ HP7/CP7**.
 3. Enter your **EZVIZ account credentials**:
    - **Username** (email used for EZVIZ app login).
    - **Password**.
    - **Region** (usually `eu` for Europe, `us` for North America).

-The integration will log in through the EZVIZ API and automatically detect your HP7 device.
+The integration will log in through the EZVIZ API and automatically detect your HP7 or CP7 device.

 ---

 ## 🛠 Usage

 Once set up, you will see:
-- A device card for your **EZVIZ HP7 intercom**.
+- A device card for your **EZVIZ HP7/CP7 intercom**.
 - Two services exposed:
   - `ezviz_hp7.unlock_door`
   - `ezviz_hp7.unlock_gate`